Fidelis-Muteti/Car-Dealer-Project/README.md

 # Car Dealer App
+This is a simple React-based car dealership application, allowing users to view, add, edit, and delete cars.
+The app includes a search function to filter cars based on make or model and includes a responsive navigation bar.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: